Showing posts with label SRI LANKA. Show all posts

 Arugam Bay – Batticaloa - 115 km

 The following day turned out to be another long, blistering hot day, and I was relieved to crawl into Batticaloa.
 A basic room provided a bed where the fan seemed of little help.
 A walk across the bridge to the centre of Batticaloa revealed plenty of food as well as an ATM - precisely what I needed.
-The next day was spent on the beach and investigating the Old Dutch Fort and other historical places.
+The next day was spent at the beach and exploring the Old Dutch Fort and other historical sites.
 Finally, with the weather scorching, I retreated to my (not-so-cool) digs.

 Batticaloa – Mutur - 115 km

 From Batticaloa to Mutur, the route hugged the coast past rice paddies and sparsely populated areas.
-Feeling like the pied piper, I biked through tiny settlements with every giggling kid on a bicycle in tow.
-A few Hindu temples made for interesting exploring as they were colourful and so were the people.
-The oppressing heat and humid weather made me call it a day on reaching Mutur, even though a mere 30 kilometres remained to Trinco.
+Feeling like the Pied Piper, I biked through tiny settlements with every giggling kid on a bicycle in tow.
+A few Hindu temples made for interesting exploring as they were colourful, and so were the people.
+The oppressive heat and humidity made me call it a day after reaching Mutur, even though a mere 30 kilometres remained to Trinco.

-I’m sure my abode had never previously housed a foreign tourist, as other occupants came to look.
+I’m sure my abode had never housed a foreign tourist before, as other occupants came to look.
 Even the owner rocked up later, checking if all was in order.
-Then, he sent his house boy, as he called him, to get me a meal of fried rice from the restaurant.
+Then he sent his houseboy, as he called him, to get me a meal of fried rice from the restaurant.

 Mutur – Uppuveli - 38 km